 However, despite this mounting evidence on the short term as well as long-range benefits of active outdoor children, it seems like many families today need a GPS just to find the front or back door in their own house.
 A worn carpet path leads us directly to the pantry and the not-so-secret stash of double-stuffed of Oreo cookies while a half dozen randomly placed remote controls guide us like Hansel & Gretel’s bread crumbs to an all-to-convenient source of mind-numbing household electronic entertainment devices.
 Yet as often as we enter our homes through the front door, the way back outside seems to elude so many of us.

-Although children need structure in their life as it creates a sense of security and accomplishment, overscheduling a child with too many organized activities is not ideal.
-However, simply hoping that there may be some extra time to play outside after all the “important things” are completed at the end of the day is not the preferred path either.
+Although kids today need structure in their life as it creates a sense of security and accomplishment, overscheduling children and young adults with too many organized activities is not ideal.
+However, simply hoping that there may be some extra time to play outside or participate in a neighborhood clean up after all the “important things” are completed at the end of the day is not the preferred path either.

 At the core of Your Outdoor Exit Strategy is the development of a Weekly Outdoor Activity Plan.
 Allocate your child’s time for outdoor activities just like you do for work, school and family meals.
 Arranging a particular block of the day for outdoor activities builds anticipation, encourages participation and creates an opportunity for the whole family to jump in.

 Growing a new generation of health conscious, environmentally connected outdoor children is not a one- time event, it’s a process.
 A daily routine that includes outdoor activity communicates the family's shared values and goals regarding a healthy outdoor lifestyle.